Plaetorius/rainfall/level2/Resources/HOWTO.md

 GDB

 # Walkthrough
-The home a level2 contains a binary, called level2.
+The home of level2 contains a binary, called level2.
 Using GDB, we can disassemble it and we get the assembly code:
 ```
 (gdb) disassemble main